Contemplating today's Gospel

 "The person who is trustworthy in very small matters is also trustworthy in great ones"

-It can help us to have the right intention to carefully make, every evening, our examination of conscience without ever forgetting that God sees everything, even the most hidden thoughts, just as we learned in our catechism, and that the important thing is to always please our Father God, whom we have to serve with love, bearing well in mind that “no servant can serve two masters.
-He will either hate one and love the other, or be devoted to one and despise the other” (Lk 16:13).
-Don't ever forget: “Only God is God” (Benedict XVI).
+Examining our conscience well each night will help us to live with rectitude of intention and never lose sight of the fact that God sees everything, even the most hidden thoughts, as we learned in catechism, and that the important thing is to please God in everything, our Father, whom we must serve out of love, keeping in mind that "No servant can serve two masters.
+He will either hate one and love the other, or be devoted to one and despise the other."
+(Lk 16:13).
+Let us never forget: "Only God is God" (Benedict XVI).

 Thoughts on Today's Gospel